Jump to:Specification Reviews

 signal as if it's "the recording curve" (which it isn't).
 And each manufacturer has a preference for doing it actively, or passively, or both, or splitting the curve, and so on...

 The Accession MC measures small in size but big on performance

-The Accession MC (as well as the Accession MM - patent applied for) gets straight down to business by equalising the cartridge first, thus answering the age old question: "wouldn't a constant EQ slope be better?" (we did it and we patented it)
+The Accession MC (as well as the Accession MM) gets straight down to business by equalising the cartridge first, thus answering the age old question: "wouldn't a constant EQ slope be better?" (we did it and we patented it)

 It then has the simpler task of correcting for the record's 20dB of combined kink and boost.
 It even has a

 constant amplitude "flat" output, just in case they ever record records flat (and acoustic records never sounded so